makhosravi/Frist-Project/README.md

 # Frist-Project

-This is my first appa on Githup
+This is my first appa on Github baby